davidderaedt/ccext-boilerplate/README.md

 Boilerplates for creating HTML based extensions for Adobe Creative Cloud applications.

-Those are (mostly) complete rewrite of the template used by *Extension Builder 3*.
+Those are (mostly) complete rewrites of the template used by *Extension Builder 3*.

 Two versions are available: